ArthurSMg/ArthurSMg/README.md

 Here you can find some of my projets that are (sometimes) academic related.
 Such as:

 - 🤖 A twitter bot to count how many days are left to the enf of the semester
-- ☄️ A program to plot comets' ephemerids
+- ☄️ A program to plot comets ephemerids
 - 💻 A bunch of progams I wrote for different undergraduate programming classes I took

 Have fun!